faraway1nspace/HMMboost/README.md

 The main drawback of boosting is that it depends on regularization hyperparameters (`mstop`, `nu`) which constrain the model-complexity.
 These cannot be estimated by the data.
 Instead, one must use bootstrap or cross-validation to optimize them.
 Typically, one must perform about 7 or 10 seperate k-fold cross-validations, which may take hours on a modern computer.

 # TUTORIAL
-Interested users should set-through the R code in the file `R_TUTORIAL_dipper.R`.
-The tutorial does the following:
+Interested users should step-through the R code in the file `R_TUTORIAL_dipper.R`.
+The tutorial addresses the following:
-* Parts 1-4 analyses the Dipper dataset via Least-Squares, Splines and boosted regression trees.
+* Parts 1-4 analyse the Dipper dataset via Least-Squares, Splines and Boosted Regression Trees.
 * Part 5 compares boosted estimates to AICc model-averaging (requires RMark)
 * Part 6 demonstrates CJSboost's ability to weed out unimportant variables, but adding a bunch of fake data to the dipper dataset
 * Part 7 is a high-dimensional example from the manuscript: it demonstrates CJSboost's ability to find a sparse true model out of 21 candidate covariates.
 It compares PLS base-learners and boosted-regression trees.